UMAprotocol/UMIPs/UMIPs/umip-157.md

 #### Selecting Incentive Curve for Bridging Event

-Identify the [UBA Fee Curve Parameters](#token-constants) for the L1 token equivalent for `e` and the chain ID where `e` was emitted by finding the parameters preceding the `quoteTimestamp` for `e`.
-We use the `quoteTimestamp` in order to compare the L1 timestamp of `e` with the time that the UBA fee curve parameters were set in the `ConfigStore` on L1.
+Identify the [UBA Fee Curve Parameters](#token-constants) for the L1 token equivalent for `e` and the chain ID where `e` was emitted by finding the parameters preceding L1 start block of the bundle containing `e`.
+This implies that each `e` in a bundle uses the same bundle config.

-If `e` is a deposit, then use `deposit.quoteTimestamp` and if `e` is a fill or refund, then first find the matched deposit for `e` and then use `deposit.quoteTimestamp`.

-If `e` is a deposit, then find the Inflow Curve parameters, otherwise find the Outflow Curve parameters.

 #### Selecting Running Balance Bounds for Bridging Event

 Identify the [UBA Fee Curve Bounds](#token-constants) for the L1 token equivalent and chain for `e` similarly to finding the incentive curve for `e`.